Color Palette Architecture: Implementation Workflows & Validation Pipelines

 Cross-Cluster Dependency Mapping & Regression Prevention

 Color tokens operate within a broader visual ecosystem and must maintain mathematical harmony with typographic scales and interactive states.
 Dependency graphs should explicitly track how --color-text-primary interacts with --font-weight-medium across breakpoints, requiring tight coordination with Typography Scale Systems to preserve optical balance.
-Architects must implement snapshot testing to detect cascading regressions when base palettes shift, ensuring elevation, shadow, and motion clusters remain visually coherent.
+Architects must implement snapshot testing to detect cascading regressions when base palettes shift, ensuring elevation, shadow, and spacing tokens remain visually coherent.

 Dependency Matrix & Integration Points